 Did he ever come to an understanding of what he did?

 He converted to Catholicism in prison so he was working on it somehow.

 What was the journey?
 What was the destination?

 I grieve his death in the death of my fictional character going through 9 circles.

-And the current president pardons criminals who (witnesses say) did the same and the president proclaims them heroes.
+And a future president pardons criminals who (witnesses say) did the same and the president proclaims them heroes.

 And suddenly the painter president seems benign by comparison.